Hu Rentian

-Hu Rentian (胡人天 (Hú Réntiān); born January 21, 1991, in Chengdu) is a Chinese professional footballer who currently plays for Chinese Super League club Wuhan Yangtze River.
+Hu Rentian (胡人天 (Hú Réntiān); born January 21, 1991, in Chengdu) is a Chinese professional footballer who currently plays for Chinese League One club Nanjing City.

 Club career

 Hu Rentian was promoted to the senior team of Tianjin Teda F.C. during the 2009 league season and would eventually make his debut on August 30, 2009, in a league game against Jiangsu Sainty where he would also score his first senior goal in a 1–0 victory.
 His abilities would quickly draw comparisons to fellow Tianjin and former Young Player of the Year award winner Hao Junmin and he was seen as his successor within the club.
 When Hao Junmin left the club to join FC Schalke 04 at the beginning of the 2010 league season Hu would have to prove himself within the team and the manager Arie Haan only used Hu sparingly throughout the season, however Tianjin would finish the league second and were eligible for the 2011 AFC Champions League.
 By the following season the manager showed more faith within Hu and while he only gave Hu a single continental appearance he did allow him to play in the 2011 Chinese FA Cup final, which Tianjin won 2-1 against Shandong Luneng.

 He transferred to fellow Chinese Super League side Hebei China Fortune on February 23, 2018.